 “The northeast corridor is critical to our national economy, and the Gateway project is critical to the continued growth and success of the northeast corridor," said Watson Coleman.
 "We can no longer afford to put off investments in our nation’s crumbling and outdated infrastructure, for Gateway or any other project.
 Across the board, this funding will create jobs, improve safety, and allow our country to continue to compete at the highest levels globally.”

 The bill includes several potential funding sources for phase I of the Gateway project, including:

 The bill also extends the deadline for the obligation of funds appropriated in FY 2018 to September 2020 and makes other technical changes that maximize both the federal funding available and the approval process necessary to bring the Gateway project to fruition.

 The THUD Appropriations bill provides funds for agencies including the Departments of Housing and Urban Development and Transportation, and the National Transportation Safety Board.
-A summary of the draft fiscal year 2020 Transportation-Housing and Urban Development bill is below.
 The text of the bill is here.